Martín Suárez (footballer)

-Martín Eduardo Suárez Debattista (born 16 June 2004) is a Uruguayan professional footballer who plays as a midfielder for Montevideo Wanderers.
+Martín Eduardo Suárez Debattista (born 16 June 2004) is a Uruguayan professional footballer who plays as a midfielder for club Renate on loan from Reggiana.

-Career
+Club career

 A youth academy graduate of Montevideo Wanderers, Suárez made his professional debut on 12 March 2021 in a 3–0 league defeat against Plaza Colonia.

+On 8 January 2026, Suárez signed a two-and-a-half-year contract with Serie B side Reggiana.

+International career

-Suárez is a Uruguayan youth international.
+Suárez was a Uruguayan youth international.
 He was included in the national team for the 2019 South American U-15 Championship.